Nathaniel330/100Devs-Cohort-2/README.md

 # #100Devs Follow-along Materials
 This repository was made because I wanted to access the cohort materials in a single page.
 This was made possible using [#communitytaught](https://communitytaught.org/class/all) as a guide then made the revisions I wanted. <br><br>
-This page also makes it possible to easily download all the materials just by cloning the repo (~MB).
+This page also makes it possible to easily download all the materials just by cloning the repo (~80MB) and downloading the zipped folder.

 #### For homeworks, I recommend visiting [https://communitytaught.org/hw/all](https://communitytaught.org/hw/all).